caronc/apprise/.github/ISSUE_TEMPLATE/1_bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug Report
-about: Create a report to help us improve
+about: Report any errors and probems
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---